Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 be faster than `mov [r12 + r13], 0`.
 We could also check if two instructions are reading the same cell twice, and optimize that.
 Etc.

+But these types of optimizations need a deep understanding of the target instructions set and how each instruction is executed by the processor (knowledge that I don't have).
+And this knowledge need to exist for each architecture that your program is targeting, and there are dozens of them!

 To solve that problem is why exist projects such as [GCC] and [LLVM].
 They make that languages implementations just need to worry about emitting they code to these projects corresponding intermediate representation (IR), and they take the job of choosing the optimal instructions to emit.
-But they also take care of applying optimizations to the code.
+And they also take care of applying optimizations to the code.

 [gcc]: https://gcc.gnu.org/